 If Apple removed the restriction on default browsers, we'd probably be inclined towards the fast simplicity of Opera Mini over Safari, so it's definitely worth trying it.

-Advantages: User-friendly tab organisation and navigation; many useful features
+Pros: User-friendly tab organisation and navigation; many useful features

-Disadvantages: Google-phobes may dislike the company's tendency to track and sync, and if you don't want to sign in you lose some of the advantages
+Cons: Google-phobes may dislike the company's tendency to track and sync, and if you don't want to sign in you lose some of the advantages

 Google's Chrome browser for iOS is well made and a pleasure to use, particularly if you're deeply entrenched in Google's ecosystem.
 If you use Chrome on the Mac, for instance, you can sign into Chrome on both and sync your tabs.